Functions for Working with Strings

 Converts a string to lowercase, assuming that the string contains valid UTF-8 encoded text.
 If this assumption is violated, no exception is thrown and the result is undefined.

 Does not detect the language, e.g. for Turkish the result might not be exactly correct (i/İ vs. i/I).
-If the length of the UTF-8 byte sequence is different for upper and lower case of a code point (such as ẞ
+If the length of the UTF-8 byte sequence is different for upper and lower case of a code point (such as ẞ and ß), the result may be incorrect for this code point.

 Syntax